ebrinz/monkey-manager/README.md

 - File renaming based on mapping spreadsheet

 ### 2. Audio Transcription
-- Support for WAV, MP3, and other audio formats
+- Support for WAV, MP3, MP4, and other audio/video formats
 - GPU-accelerated processing with Whisper
 - High-accuracy transcription to text